When you come to Terrapin Wetsuits, each step of the process creates a unique wetsuit, custom fit to your exact needs.

-- Have another person take your measurements, over whatever you’d be wearing beneath the suit (either a swimsuit, or a polartec, etc.).
-I always recommend you put some kind of marker on the points where you measure (at the waist, hip, level of the bust, etc…) and that you take each measurement 3 times, to check that you’ve got it right.
+- Have another person take your measurements, over whatever you’d be wearing beneath the suit (either a swimsuit, dive skin, or a polartec, etc.).
+I always recommend you put some kind of marker on the points where you measure (at the waist, hip, level of the bust, etc…) and take the photos with these markers in place.
+I suggest that you take each measurement 3 times, to check that you’ve got it right.
+Please be aware we will make the pattern and the wetsuit from your measurements, so if you get them wrong, the suit won’t fit.
 Some hints for measuring:

 Step 2: Select your materials and design, and Commit to buy